dudung/soal/README.md

 # docs
 blog for butiran

+``12 Sep 2020`` Merge pull request and give access to collaborator.

 ``29 Aug 2020`` Can not solve problem in here after copying.

 ``13 Aug 2020`` Try converging only to this project.